davisg123/game_dcg13/README.md

 ###Genre
 Puzzle Game

+###GamePlay
+Drag anywhere in the play area to generate a laser.
+This laser reflects off of any mirror.
+Mirrors can be dragged around the screen.
+The goal is to have the laser hit the target (which looks like a door).
+The laser changes color when it hits a mirror.
+The color of the laser must match the color of the target to win the level.

+###Cheat Code
+Press 'S' on any level to view the winning mirror configuration.

 ###Back Story
 Mirror Man has been trapped for as long as he can remember.
 He travels through rooms, each one containing a locked colored door and several colored mirrors.
 Mirror Man opens a door by arranging the mirrors around the room and then shooting his lazer gun at a correct angle to cause the correctly colored beam of light to hit the door and allow him to enter the next room.